 Purchase price calculator

-Please note that the displayed max. purchase price is only an indication.
+Please note that the possible purchase price displayed is only an approximate value.

 The maximum purchase price of your property

 Have you ever wondered how much a potential home could cost you in your current financial situation?
 With the guide value of our purchase price calculator you can quickly and easily get an answer to this very question.

 But how is the maximum purchase price determined?
 For this purpose, two items are required, namely the gross income and the buyer's own funds.
 In addition, the calculation of the maximum purchase price requires assumptions regarding the interest rate of the mortgage and the amortization period.

 Gross income: The gross income is used to calculate how much the monthly costs incurred by the mortgage can be at maximum.
 This is because the banks use the calculation of affordability to ensure that the mortgage costs do not account for more than one-third of the mortgage borrower's gross income per month (but there are also providers with less stringent guidelines).
 These costs include interest and amortization payments.
 Here, the financial institutions use an imputed interest rate of 5% for the calculation.
 This value is deliberately chosen to be high enough to ensure that the borrower can meet his payment obligations even if interest rates rise.
 For the calculation of the amortization costs, the amortization period can be used, which for our calculator is set to 15 years.